redhat-cop/openshift-migration-best-practices/planning.md

 #### External to the Cluster Configs

-* Certificates - Ensure all certificates that are currenlty in use are also added the the application that will reside in the OpenShift 4 cluster.
+* Certificates - Ensure all certificates that are currently in use are also added to the application that will reside in the OpenShift 4 cluster.

-* Firewall Rules - Ensure all firewall rules that may have been added to accomodate traffic and cluster flows for the OpenShift 3 cluster are also added for the OpenShift 4 cluster.
+* Firewall Rules - Ensure all firewall rules that may have been added to accommodate traffic and cluster flows for the OpenShift 3 cluster are also added for the OpenShift 4 cluster.

 * DNS - Ensure all appropriate DNS entries are entered per either the IPI installation guide or the UPI installation guide for your respective deployments if applicable.